Battle of Preveza: Aftermath

-Dissension exploded within the Holy League due to their actions during the battle.
-Due to the long-standing enmity between Venice and Genoa, Cappello accused Doria of sabotaging the battle in order not to risk the Hispano-Genoese ships and preserve them for future operations outside the League, while leaving the ships of Venice, his home city's fierce rival and the primary target of Ottoman aggression at that time, to be destroyed.
-Chroniclers echoed especially that Doria had inexplicably not attacked despite having a superior fleet.
-Sephardic scholar Joseph ha-Kohen even proposed that God had confounded Doria's mind as a punishment for mistreating Jewish prisoners in his campaigns.
+Although their large fleet had come out mostly unscathed, there was large dissent within the Holy League due to their actions in battle.
+Due to prior hostility between Venice and Genoa, Cappello accused Doria of sabotaging the battle to not risk Hispano-Genoese ships, saving them for future operations outside the League, while leaving the ships of Venice to be destroyed, so the republic could be weakened and submitted to the emperor.
+Papal captain Virginio Orsini even accused Doria of being secretly in collusion with Barbarossa; it was entertained that the black paint of the Spanish and Genoese ships was meant to make them distinguishable from the signature red of the Venetian ships, so Barbarossa could focus on attacking the latter.
+Sephardic scholar Joseph ha-Kohen proposed that God had confounded Doria's mind to punish him for mistreating Jewish prisoners in his campaigns.